Nzekwe Gerald Uchenna

 He confessed that the ritual killing ring was a well-organized machine that specialized in the harvesting of human body parts and sold them to those interested in using them for rituals and all the usual nonsense they claimed to be using them for.
 He also said it was Unaogu who ordered him to get a human head.

-Reports has it that the Otokoto saga had been in place as far back as 1976.
+Reports have it that the Otokoto saga had been in place as far back as 1976.

 Confessional statements revealed that no one was spared at the Otokoto Hotel.
 Innocent guests and unsuspecting travellers who lodged at the hotel were drugged or attacked in the middle of their sleep and hacked to death after which they were cut into pieces for sale.